 Minimum & Maximum Stock Limit

-Manufacturers face a lot of problems of being either understocked or either being overstocked to the limit that inventory goes to waste.
-You can always set a minimum and maximum stock limit so that the system can remind you when you are understocked and won’t cause troubles of overstocking.
+Manufacturers face a lot of problems of being either under-stocked or either being overstocked to the limit that inventory goes to waste.
+Setting inventory levels is a crucial feature of any inventory management system.
+You can always set a minimum and maximum stock limit so that the system can remind you when you are under-stocked and won’t cause troubles of overstocking.

 Managing multiple transactions and doing back and forth within the team and with customers can be cumbersome, and is prone to either get delayed or have errors.
 TranZact makes this